Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/event_handling.rst.txt

 Listeners
 ---------

-In this game, there is only one current listener listening to all the events which is the ``PlayerStatus`` class.
-The listener is where we define the actual functionalities as event handler, here we define the four event handling functions (the detailed functionality implementation will be discussed in separate sections):
+In this game, there is only one current listener listening to all the events which are the ``PlayerStatus`` class.
+The listener is where we define the actual functionalities as an event handler, here we define the four event handling functions (the detailed functionality implementation will be discussed in separate sections):

 .. code-block:: C#